Indian Valley Municipal Golf Course

-The Valley Golf Course is an 18-hole municipal golf course located in Burlington, North Carolina.
+The Valley Golf Course, formally called Indian Valley Municipal Golf Course, is an 18-hole municipal golf course located in Burlington, North Carolina.
 It is owned and operated by the city of Burlington.
 Prior to 2021, it was known as Indian Valley.

 The Valley is an 18-hole, par-70 golf course that is open year round to the general public.
 The course has held several competitive tournaments in recent years, including the Elon University Family Weekend Golf Tournament.
 The course was built in 1968, and designed by Ellis Maples.

 The Valley has hosted the Alamance All-County High School Golf Championships for several years, as well as several local mid-amateur tournaments in the past.

 History

 Indian Valley Golf Course was constructed on the banks of the Haw River in Burlington in 1968 and was designed by Ellis Maples.
 The course has been owned and operated by the city of Burlington since its inception.
-The main goal of the course is and has been to provide affordable golf for any level of golfer in the Triad region of North Carolina.
+The main goal of the course is and has been to provide affordable golf for any level of golfer in the Piedmont Triad region of North Carolina.
 Soon after the construction of the course, the driving range was added to the facility, which is also accessible to the public.

 In 2021, the golf course was rebranded, and is now operated as "The Valley Golf Course."